draconisPW/PWMAngband/docs/command.rst

 different.
 Then comes a brief description of the command, including information about alternative methods of specifying the command in each keyset, when needed.

+Some commands use the "repeat count" to automatically repeat the command several times.

 Most commands take no "energy" to perform, while other commands only take energy when they cause the world to change in some way.
 For example,